daretechie/github-actions-ec2-pipeline/README.md

 2. **`create-release`:**
    - Runs after successful deployment
-   - Creates a GitHub Release with the tag name
+   - Creates a GitHub Release with the tag name using `GITHUB_TOKEN` and `permissions: contents: write`

 To trigger this workflow: